Tudat/tudat/developerGuide/addingFeatures/addFeatures.rst

    ...
    }

 Finally, depending on which estimatable parameter is to be added to the list of available parameters, the functions :literal:`isParameterDynamicalPropertyInitialState`, :literal:`isParameterRotationMatrixProperty`, :literal:`isParameterObservationLinkProperty` and :literal:`isParameterTidalProperty` might also need to be modified to take this new parameter into account.
-They return a boolean set to false as default value but a specific case has to added for the new parameter if it is related to either the initial state, a rotation matrix, an observation link or any tidal property.
-The parameter :literal:`radiation_pressure_coefficient` is neither related to the initial state nor a property of any rotation matrix, observation or tidal model.
-However, the parameter :literal:`rotation_pole_position` is linked to a rotation matrix so that the function :literal:`isParameterRotationMatrixProperty` includes a case switching the boolean to :literal:`true` for this parameter.
+They usually return a boolean which is set to false as default value, but a specific case has to added for the new parameter if it is related to either the initial state, a rotation matrix, an observation link or any tidal property.
+The parameter :literal:`radiation_pressure_coefficient` is related to none of them but the parameter :literal:`rotation_pole_position` is linked to a rotation matrix so that the function :literal:`isParameterRotationMatrixProperty` includes a case switching the boolean to :literal:`true` for this parameter.

 .. code-block:: cpp